 We intend to continue investing in R&D to help our commercialization efforts around and to expand into new indications and chronic pain conditions, as well as develop product enhancements to improve outcomes and enhance the physician and patient experience.
 For example, we commenced commercial launches of Surpass, our surgical lead product family in early 2017 and Senza II SCS System in late 2017.
 We launched our Senza Omnia platform, in the United States in late 2019, in Europe during the second quarter of 2020 and in Australia in July 2020.
 In the first quarter of 2021, we received FDA approvals for our first Senza Omnia upgrade and a new trial stimulator.
 In July 2021, we received FDA approval of our 10 kHz Therapy for the management of chronic intractable pain of the lower limbs, including unilateral or bilateral pain, associated with PDN.
 In January 2022, we received regulatory approval for expanded labeling to include NSBP.
 In October 2022, we received FDA approval of our latest generation SCS system, HFX iQTM, which we launched on a limited basis in the United States in the fourth quarter of 2022 and more fully in 2023.
+In September 2024, we announced the FDA approval and limited market release of HFX iQTM with HFX AdaptivAITM, a responsive, personalized pain management platform powering the HFX iQ SCS system as our latest addition to the Senza family of products.
 We are continuing to invest in product improvements to Senza, including enhanced MRI capabilities and next generation IPGs.
 While R&D and clinical testing are time consuming and costly, we believe expanding into new indications, implementing product improvements and continuing to demonstrate the efficacy, safety and cost effectiveness of the 10 kHz Therapy through clinical data are all critical to increasing the adoption of this therapy.